July 05, 2024 by Bojana Krstic

 These platforms are granted immunity under internet legislation known as Section 230 of the Communications Decency Act.
 They generally can’t be sued unless a key exception applies.

-So, if being slandered on social media, it’s best to file a lawsuit against the individual who posted or commented on the statement, not the platform.
+So, if you’re slandered on social media, it’s best to file a lawsuit against the individual who posted or commented on the statement, not the platform.

-If you are confident that you’re subjected to libel or slander on social media, there are a few steps you can take to try to fix the situation.
+If you are confident you’ve been subjected to libel or slander on social media, there are a few steps you can take to try to fix the situation.

 Don’t react